 You can’t miss Tirau’s most famous residents – the enormous iron dog, sheep and ram that tower over the town’s tiny High Street.

 In fact, it was the sheep that started the corrugated iron craze in Tirau.

 Designed as a shop selling knitted items and wool.
 It stood on its own for quite a while, until one day it was decided that the town needed some new public toilets – and for some reason, it was decided that they would be put in a giant dog to match the sheep.
 And that it too would be made of corrugated iron.

+Seeing the signs really is the highlight of all the things to do in Tirau.
 There’s probably about 20 signs and other corrugated iron structures dotted around Tirau and just wandering up and down the main street filled me with glee – but there were a few particular highlights for me.
-Here are the six things I think I liked most.
+Here are the six signs I think I liked most.